Justify Your Attendance to Campus Technology 2015

-You recognize the value of attending Campus Technology 2014, but how do you communicate that to the campus management team responsible for approving your professional development requests?
-We know that travel and training budgets are tight, and it's difficult to get approval to attend events and conferences, which is why we're here to help.
+You recognize the value of attending Campus Technology 2015, but how do you communicate that to the campus management team responsible for approving your professional development requests?
+We know that travel and training budgets are tight, and it can be difficult to get approval to attend events and conferences, which is why we're here to help.

 We've created a customizable letter just for you!
 Download your letter, then check out other tips and ideas below.